 - 3 celery stalks , diced (about 1 cup)

 - 1 cup sliced almonds (optional)

-To cook the lentils, combine 1 1/2 cups of dry lentils with 4 1/2 cups of water.
-Bring the water to a boil in a sauce pan that is large enough for the lentils to triple in size as they cook.
-Once boiling, lower the heat to a simmer and cook until the lentils are tender, but still firm, about 15 to 20 minutes.
+- To cook the lentils, combine 1 ½ cups of dry lentils with 4 ½ cups of water.
+Bring the water to a boil in a saucepan that is large enough for the lentils to triple in size as they cook.
+Once boiling, lower the heat to a simmer and cook until the lentils are tender, but still firm, about 20 minutes.

-While the lentils are cooking, prepare the dressing.
-In a large bowl, combine the oil, vinegar, maple syrup, mustard, garlic, salt, and several grinds of black pepper, then whisk well to combine.
+- While the lentils are cooking, prepare the dressing.
+In a large bowl, combine the oil, vinegar, maple syrup, mustard, garlic, 1 teaspoon of salt, and black pepper, then whisk well to combine.

-Add in the raisins and sliced almonds, if desired, then season with additional salt, as needed.
+- Add in the raisins and sliced almonds, if desired, then season with additional salt, as needed.
 Serve right away with a slotted spoon to let the excess dressing drip away, or transfer the salad to an airtight container to chill in the fridge.
 Shake or stir before serving again to make sure the dressing is evenly distributed.

-If you try this lentil salad recipe, please leave a comment below and let me know how you like it!
-And if you make a substitution, let me know how that works out for you, too.
-We all can benefit from your experience!
+If you try this lentil salad recipe, please leave a comment and star rating below, letting me know how you like it.